flutter/website/src/docs/cookbook/navigation/hero-animations.md

 );
 ```

-Note: this code is identical to what we had on the first screen!
+참고: this code is identical to what we had on the first screen!
 In general, you
 could create a reusable Widget instead of repeating code, but for this example,
 we'll duplicate the code for demonstration purposes.